warwickallen/algorithmic-pattern-generator/TESTING.md

 # Testing Guide for Algorithmic Pattern Generator

-This comprehensive guide explains how to use the extensive test suite to ensure code quality, catch regressions, and maintain performance standards during development and refactoring.
+This comprehensive guide explains how to use the test suite to ensure code quality, catch regressions, and maintain performance standards during development and refactoring.

 ## Test Suite Overview

-The Algorithmic Pattern Generator includes a sophisticated testing framework with multiple components:
+The Algorithmic Pattern Generator includes a sophisticated testing framework with two main components:

 ### Core Testing Components

 1. **`test-suite.html`** - Comprehensive visual test suite with interactive UI
 2. **`test-runner.js`** - Programmatic test runner for automation and CI/CD
-3. **`test-colour-scheme.html`** - Specialised tests for dynamic colour scheme
-4. **Individual Test Files** - Feature-specific test files for targeted testing
-5. **Performance Benchmarks** - Built-in performance monitoring and validation

 ### Test Categories